-The Office of Air Quality (OAQ) has reviewed a modification application, submitted by New Energy Corporation on December 13, 2007, relating to the following modification:
+The Office of Air Quality (OAQ) has reviewed a modification application, submitted by New Energy Corp. on December 13, 2007, relating to the addition of a new DDGS grinding system.
+This new process attaching to the existing system does not change any upstream or downstream processes.
+The following is a list of the proposed emission units and pollution control devices: